 Heron is again popular on both the pole and the waggler with anglers occasionally fishing a feeder, bomb or method feeder.

 Floating baits are also popular in summer with dog biscuits and bread the most popular baits.

 This can be a particularly effective method when fishing the margins on summer evenings, although anglers should remember that loose feeding floating offerings to attract the fish is not allowed as this can interfere with other anglers swims.

-Although only opened in 2007, Horseshoe Lake is already proving popular with anglers, particularly those who favour the pole.
+Opened in 2007, Horseshoe Lake is a popular water with anglers, particularly those who favour the pole.

 With 36 concreted pegs set 10 metres apart, Horseshoe has been so designed that even when there are two matches on the lake there will still be room for pleasure anglers.

 The water got off to a good start when the first match to be held on it was won with 75lbs with 68lbs taking second place, 62lbs third place and 44lbs fourth place.
 Between them the 20 anglers who fished the event caught over 300lbs of fish.
 The match record, set in October 2018, now stands at 298lbs - the biggest match catch to be taken at Birch House Lakes - whilst pleasure weights of between 300lbs and 400lbs of fish are not uncommon.

 Horseshoe has banks which slope at 45 degrees down to the bottom where anything between six and 12 feet of water can be found.
 Most popular technique so far tends to be to fish the pole about half way down the slope although on nearly all pegs it is posible to reach the opposite bank with a 12 metre pole.